-I’ve been busy working on – and was honored to deliver – this talk for the Johns Hopkins Survivorship CME today.
+I’ve been busy working on, and was honored to deliver, this talk at the Johns Hopkins Survivorship CME today.
 I had the auspicious task of starting off the day by addressing the “patient experience” of survivorship and, like all of their speakers today, I only had 15 minutes!
-(Whew – I made it!)

-But I found that when I shared how it really was for me, the truest parts of my story, with other survivors at first, and eventually with my patients here in the breast program, I often heard what Brene Brown calls the most powerful words in struggle: “Me, too.”
-In fact, in was in these moments, particularly with my patients, that I would feel most like I made a connection, and it was these moments we would both remember well even months or years later, and for which we both would feel a deep and abiding gratitude.
+But I found that when I shared how it really was for me, the truest parts of my story—with other survivors at first, and eventually with my patients here in the breast program— I often heard what Brene Brown calls the most powerful words in struggle: “Me, too.”
+In fact, in was in these moments, particularly with my patients, that I would feel most like I made a connection; it was these moments we would both remember well even months or years later, and for which we both would feel a deep and abiding gratitude.

 In the clinic, this became a little bit of a joke: providers would leave their young breast cancer patient, composed, taking notes, asking excellent questions, for a visit with me.
 They would return to find her red-eyed and sniffling.
 “You made her cry!” they would tease.

 But, in my defense, here’s what would typically happen.
 We would talk, the patient and I, and I would explain that I had had cancer, too, that I had sat in that chair, when I was 40, and had 4 kids at home, that I remembered well how difficult those early days were for me, and might be for her, too.

 And as we talked, I might ask, for example, about her children.
 And her eyes would meet mine in an expression of complete can-you-even-believe-this-is-happening as she listed for me their ages, how little they were.
 And I would say something like, “You know, my youngest was four when I was diagnosed.
 So I know.”
 And then she would begin to cry.
 And sometimes, sitting in and with our shared experience, we would just cry a little bit together.